Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_skyislava_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_skyislava_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_skyislava_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_skyislava_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_skyislava_interval_ - Default: 0.25 - How often (in seconds) damage is done while players are in the air.\
 _randomat_skyislava_damage_ - Default: 1 - How much damage is done.